-Different stages of life call for different ways to approach choosing the insurance plans you need.
+If you’re wondering, “What insurance do I need?”, just know that different stages of life call for different approaches to choosing the plan that’s right for you.
 With so many plans on the market, though, how do you know exactly what to get?
-We asked some insurance experts in town to offer advice on life and health insurance for three different scenarios.
+We asked some insurance experts for advice on health insurance including maternity insurance in Singapore for expats in different scenarios.

 The team from Expat Insurance says:

 “Many expats in Singapore feel that they are under-protected when it comes to medical insurance.
 Healthcare plans provided by employers for expats in Singapore often have low limits.
 This can leave you financially exposed to large hospital bills if you have an accident or get ill.
 If a client feels that they are under-protected, he or she is advised to check with his or her company about the coverage of the sponsored plan in detail.